tfiers/tomasfiers.net/content/_index.md

 I am an engineer working in neuroscience research, where I apply maths and write software.
-I love to make music and to dance (💙 balfolk)
+I like to make music and to dance (💙 balfolk)

 Questions I often think about: